 For hot cross buns

 For syrup glaze

 - ¼ cup water

 - In a small bowl combine the lukewarm milk, sugar and yeast.
 Stir and let it rest for about 10 minutes until the yeast activates, you will notice bubbles forming.

-- While baking make the syrup by mixing the sugar with the water in a sauce pan and bring to a boil over low heat.
+- While the rolls are rising, make the syrup by mixing the sugar with the water in a sauce pan and bring to a boil over low heat.
 Continue boiling for another minute or until syrup thickens a bit.
-Set aside.
+Let it cool.